-2. Click Create icon
+2. Click the Create Route icon.

 Note: You can also move the map during route creation by clicking and dragging your mouse anywhere on the map